Damenus/owca/docs/kubernetes.rst

 1. Add namespace 'wca'

-Namespace can be crated by command:
+Namespace can be crated by following command:

 .. code-block:: bash